This post may contain affiliate links. Please read our disclosure policy.

 An overhead image of a white plate filled with green bean, tomatoes, olives, chickpeas and feta cheese.
 A blue and white napkin, a wooden spoon and salt and pepper shakes sit off to the sides.

 For green bean salad, you want your beans to be cooked to a tender-crisp.
-This basically means that they are easy to bite and chew, but not mushy.
+No mushy green beans here!
+Here’s how to make sure they are perfectly cooked.

 1. Set a pot of salted water on the stove to boil while you trim the green beans.
 Slice the pointed stems off each end of each bean.
-You can keep the green beans long or cut them short and bite-sized.
-After they are trimmed, place them in a colander and rinse them in cold water.
+Then place them in a colander and rinse them in cold water.

 2. Boil the green beans for about 3-4 minutes.
-They will turn a bright green color and you should be able to pierce one with a fork with little resistance.
-When you bite into one, it should not be tough, but also not mushy.
+They will turn a bright green color, and you should be able to pierce one with a fork with little resistance.

 3. Drain the green beans in a colander and immediately rinse with cold water until they’ve cooled down.
-This stops the cooking process and keep the beans from getting too soft.
+This stops the cooking process and keeps the beans from getting too soft.

 A wooden cutting board with green beans, olives, tomatoes, chickpeas, parsley, onions, feta cheese and a bowl of dressing.